mohammadkazemi/dart_cheet_sheet/anki.md

 assert((3 & 4) == 0); // 0011 & 0100 == 0000
 For more examples, see the bitwise and shift operator section.

 Literal numbers are {{c1:compile-time}} constants.
-Many arithmetic expressions are also compile-time constants, as long as their operands are compile-time constants that evaluate to numbers.
+Many arithmetic expressions are also {{c1:compile-time}} constants, as long as their operands are {{c1:compile-time}} constants that evaluate to numbers.

 const msPerSecond = 1000;
 const secondsUntilRetry = 5;